theQRL/theqrl.org/content/blog/2021/quantum-fud-qrl-and-the-big-tech-lie/index.md

 ## Coming clean.

-**The basic premise goes**, as quantum computing presents revolutionary opportunities for AI[^AI], chemistry[^CHEM], materials science[^MATERIALS], finance[^FINANCE], security[^QSEC], and more, the USA[^USA], China[^CHINA], EU[^EU] and other nation states are investing heavily into quantum computing.
-With 8 out of the top 10 tech giants (by marketshare)[^TOPTEN] such as Google[^GOOGLE], IBM[^IBM], Intel[^INTEL], Rigetti[^RIGETTI] and Microsoft[^MICROSOFT] either competing for market dominance or involved in some capacity, competition is high!
+**The basic premise goes**, because quantum computing presents revolutionary opportunities for AI[^AI], chemistry[^CHEM], materials science[^MATERIALS], finance[^FINANCE], security[^QSEC], and more, the USA[^USA], China[^CHINA], EU[^EU] and other nation states are investing heavily into quantum computing.
+Additionally, 8 out of the top 10 tech giants (by marketshare)[^TOPTEN] such as Google[^GOOGLE], IBM[^IBM], Intel[^INTEL], Rigetti[^RIGETTI] and Microsoft[^MICROSOFT] are either competing for market dominance or involved in some capacity.
+Needless to say, competition is high!

 From this we can arrive to the "safe" assumption that quantum computing is finally on the verge of becoming commercially useful[^COMM][^NISQ] and is being developed at an accelerating pace[^PACE].

-The takeaway here is that this is real, and while it presents exciting opportunities, it also brings with it important security considerations and precautions that we should be taking.

-**But this is a lie Big Tech wants you to believe**, designed to get the population, and the rest of industry to comply with fear tactics and fake news reference dumps.
-The real ugly truth is we used this fear to create uncertainty and denial (FUD) in the minds of many, and through the advocacy efforts of QRL for the blockchain industry, where it remains as the second most perceived threat to many.
+**But this is a lie Big Tech wants you to believe**, designed to get the population to comply by fear tactics through fake news and reference dumps such as the above.
+The **real ugly truth** is the entire industry has been culpable in using Fear, Uncertainty, and Doubt (FUD) to drive a narrative.
+QRL, through the advocacy efforts has successfully sowed FUD throughout the blockchain industry, where it is now the second most perceived threat to many.

 {{< twitter "1336980583201861638" >}}